A cookie can buy the experience of a lifetime

 Money Management: Learning to budget and understanding the

-value of a dollar is a life skill girls need to make smart financial
+value of a dollar are life skills girls need to make smart financial

 decisions in the future.
 They begin by taking orders, handling